flutter/devtools/packages/devtools_extensions/README.md

   ...
 ```

-Under this directory, create the following structure:
+Under the `extension` directory, create the following structure:
 ```
 extension
   devtools/